 How to use the comparison table and order form?

-Below you find a table together with a form.
-You can change the parameters and let the results recalculate.
+You can change the parameters in the form above and let the results recalculate.

 To understand everything better, I’ve also made video for the whole article.
 So either you can read about every step, from finding the best plan to ordering it, or just watch how it works:

 The table is asking you for your (phone) area code.
 That’s the code that all landline numbers start with in your city.
 If you don’t know what that code is, simply check on this website by entering your city name or zip code.
 For Berlin, it is 030, which is the preset.

 The table offers contracts of 3 connection types: